bluebird75/luaunit/doc/index.rst

 .. function:: successIf( cond )

-    If the condition *cond* evaluated to true, stops the ongoing test and mark it as successful.
+    If the condition *cond* evaluates to *true*, stops the ongoing test and mark it as successful.
     Else, continue the test execution normally.